-Bring your BoomBox, set the volume to max, and play your favorite Taylor Swift songs.
-No one’s going to yell at you to keep your music to yourself.
+Take your bluetooth speaker out, set the volume to max, and play your favorite Taylor Swift songs.
+No one’s going to shout at you to keep your music to yourself.
 No one’s going to judge your music taste too.

 6. Less Drama